HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 In this lesson we'll continue to work with the Cells (3D + 2Ch) image we've been using in past lessons.
-We will use Napari's Python console to perform our workflow.
-At the end of the lesson we will save our console session to a Python script that we can then re-use to easily repeat our workflow on new images.
+We will expand our use of Napari's Python console to perform the work and save our workflow to a Python script.
+We chose to use the Python console for this lesson as some of the functions we require are not currently available via the Napari assistant or plugins.
+We have kept the level of programming knowledge required to the minimum possible.

-The first steps assume you are starting a new session, if you have come straight from the last lesson and already have a mask image you can skip them.
+We recommend starting a new session in Napari in order to make sure the variable names in the console in are correct.
+If you have come straight from the last lesson the first few steps will be familiar, but can be quickly repeated by copy and pasting into the console.

 First, let's open one of Napari's sample images with: